omi-n/Mable/README.md

 Mable is a work-in-progress discord bot made for my personal use.

-There are many illogical features that may not seem very useful at first, but these are all features that I find useful in a discord bot.
+There are many illogical features that may not seem very useful.

 ## Planned Features